 |Stage||Serum creatinine||Urine output|

 |If serum creatinine and urine output correlate with different stages, consider staging based on the criterion that corresponds to the highest stage. |

-- Excretion fractions: may help to differentiate prerenal AKI from intrinsic AKI
+- Calculate excretion fractions: may help to differentiate prerenal AKI from intrinsic AKI

 |Determination of the likely mechanism of acute kidney injury|